nataliesstewart/nataliesstewart.github.io/index.md

 ---

-<h2> Acknowledgement </h2>
+<h1> Acknowledgement </h1>
 Much of the source for this site is lifted shamelessly from <a href="https://sanathdevalapurkar.github.io/"> Sanath Devalapurkar's</a> personal website.
-I'm indepted to him for keeping his site open source.
+I'm indebted to him for keeping his site open source.